thesurlydev/transcribe-rust/README.md

 # transcribe-rust

-This is an experimental project to capture live audio from a microphone and and transcribe it live.
+This is an experimental project to capture live audio from a microphone and and transcribe it.

 ## Requirements